 - Find

 - Gift

 - Adverse Possession of real property or of personal property

 - Purchase

 - Intro to Residential Real Estate Transactions

 - Purchase Contract

 - Statute of Frauds

 - Seller's Contractual Covenant to deliver Marketable Title

 - Risk of Loss

 - The Equitable Conversion Doctrine

 - The Uniform Vendor and Purchaser Risk Act

 - Condition of the Property

 - Caveat Emptor

 - Misrepresentation

-- Duty to Disclose/Concealment
+- Duty to Disclose/Concealment due to a failure to disclose

 - The Closing

 - Deeds

 - Mortgages, Deeds of Trust, Land Sale Contracts

-- Remedies for Breach of the purchase contract
+- Remedies for Breach of a purchase contract

 - Title Assurances

 - Deed Covenants of Title

 - The Recording System vs. The Torrens System

 - Recording Statutes

 - Chain of Title Problems

 - Title Insurance

 Please note that the topics regarding transfers of interests in real property and the course material concerning mortgages and deeds of trust are examined in greater detail in the elective course offering of Real Estate Transactions and the elective course offering of Secured Land Transactions (a.k.a.
 Secured Transactions in Real Property).
 Please also note that one or more of the following one-unit courses have been offered from time to time by the College of Law: Future Interests, Mortgage Law, Title Insurance, and Drafting Real Estate Documents.
+Aspects of environmental law, zoning, eminent domain, and regulatory takings law have been covered in the course on Land Use which has been offered from time to time in the past.